 You may also find our Guide to Getting A Good Night’s Sleep of interest.

 And we would like to hear your story.
 Please comment below if you have pros or cons to share about benzodiazepine-type drugs.
-Trouble getting off, share that story too.
-Thanks for taking time to consider what we think is an important health news story.
+If you have had trouble getting off benzos, share that story too.